-- Roon – Top notch streaming platform, still considering it for the future, see below why not now.
+- Roon – Top notch streaming platform, I am still considering it for the future, see below why not now.

 This multiroom audio platform looks very promising and I have discovered its existence pretty late.
-It looks very robust, with the focus on ultimate audio quality and provides rich metadata to enrich the audiophile’s experience.
-I recommend reading more details about the system to build up your own opinion.
-Just briefly, is has basically similar architecture to the LMS.
-There is a dedicated server called “core” that manages your music collection from many sources, and builds an interconnected digital library, it can also store the actual digital audio files or you can store these on your NAS.
-The “core” can be purchased as and out of box device called “Nucleus“, or it can be hosted on a device based on Intel NUC line as “ROCK“, which is a do-it-yourself build of Roon OS, a custom Linux based operating system for running Roon Server.
+It looks very robust, with the focus on ultimate audio quality providing rich metadata to enrich the audiophile’s experience.
+I fully recommend reading more details about the system to build up your own opinion.
+Just briefly, is has pretty similar architecture to the LMS.
+There is a dedicated server called “core” that manages your music collection from multiple sources, building an interconnected digital library.
+It can also store the actual digital audio files or you can store these on your NAS.
+The “core” can be purchased as an out of box device called “Nucleus“, or it can be hosted on a device based on Intel NUC line as “ROCK“, which is a do-it-yourself build of Roon OS, a custom Linux based operating system for running Roon Server.
 Before you ask, even if you build your own core server and install the ROCK build, Roon is not free.
 It is a service that costs you $119/year, or $499/lifetime.
-If this was the brain-closing sentence, please watch few videos and check the potential of the system to see what all is behind.
+If this was the brain-closing sentence for you, please watch few videos and check the potential of the system to see what all is behind.

-For me Roon represents multiroom audio platform of the future, how distant this future will be is yet unknown and depends on more things I will list later below.
+For me Roon represents multi-room audio platform of the future, how distant this future will be is yet unknown and depends on things I will list later below.
 But there is a strong reason why am writing here about it:

-- Roon seems to go beyond everything I have seen so far, it reinvents the tangible factor that has vanished after the decline of vinyl records covers and CD booklets
+- Roon seems to go beyond everything I have seen so far, it reinvents the tangible factor that has vanished after the decline of vinyl record covers and CD booklets

 - It emphasizes the sound quality and optimizes the data stream for each of the endpoint, depending on his capabilities.

 - It logically splits the roles between control, core and output